cs01/termpair/README.md

 --------------------------------------------------------------------------------
 ```

+The URL printed contains a unique terminal ID and an encryption key.
 You can share that URL with whoever you want.
-Note that anyone that has it can view and possibly control your terminal.
+Anyone who has it can access your terminal while the `termpair share` process is running.

 The server multicasts terminal output to all browsers that connect to the session.